 Capital One QuicksilverOne’s Other Features

-Capital One falls in the middle of the pack in regards to customer satisfaction, according to a 2019 J.D.
-Power survey of major card issuers.
-Capital One does offer several handy features for its Capital One QuicksilverOne card, including a mobile app, 24/7 customer service, and a monthly recurring transaction list.
+The issuer offers several handy features for its Capital One QuicksilverOne card, including a mobile app, account alerts, and a monthly recurring transaction list.

-Many of the Capital One QuicksilverOne’s security features are relatively standard and include things like card lock, a virtual credit card number, and account alerts.
-While this is not exclusive to card members, you can also take advantage of Capital One’s CreditWise program, which provides a free VantageScore 3.0 score (a close approximation of your FICO score).
+Many of the Capital One QuicksilverOne’s security features are standard and include things like card lock, a virtual credit card number, and account alerts.
+While this is not exclusive to card members, you can also take advantage of Capital One’s CreditWise program, which provides complimentary access to your VantageScore 3.0 score.

 Capital One QuicksilverOne’s Fees